kyegomez/zeta/docs/zeta/models/andromeda.md

 Also, It's important to ensure that the defined text tokens fit within the dimensions defined for `num_tokens` and `max_seq_len`.
 Otherwise, you might encounter an error during forward pass.

-For more information on the underlying Transformer and AutoregressiveWrapper modules, please check the official PyTorch documentation.
+For more information on the underlying Transformer and AutoRegressiveWrapper modules, please check the official PyTorch documentation.

 ## Other Additional Information & Tips
-The Andromeda class is notable for its robust set of flexible features that can lend it to varying use-cases and it is inherently versatile due to its Transformer and AutoregressiveWrapper architecture.
+The Andromeda class is notable for its robust set of flexible features that can lend it to varying use-cases and it is inherently versatile due to its Transformer and AutoRegressiveWrapper architecture.
 This model emphasizes on the detail to accepting user-specified parameters for a high level of customization.

 However, due to its complexity and high-dimensional nature, this model may not be preferable under constraints of memory, processing power or the need for simplicity.